krislitman/krislitman.github.io/_posts/2022-05-01-testing-background-jobs-rails.markdown

             got: 0
 ```

-To fix this, we will need to add in some test helper methods.
-To get access to these methods we will need to include `ActiveJob::TestHelper`.
-That will provide the method #perform_enqueued_jobs that will process the job we need for this test to pass.
+To fix this, we will need to add in test helper methods.
+Including `ActiveJob::TestHelper` within the test will give us access to certain methods that will make it possible to process the enqueued job.
+See more methods available [here](https://api.rubyonrails.org/v7.0.2.4/classes/ActiveJob/TestHelper.html).
+Adding in the method #perform_enqueued_jobs will process the job we need for this test to pass.
 With these changes the test will now pass:

 ```
 require "rails_helper"